gpadolina/diagnosticAnalysisAndStepwiseRegression/README.md

 Multiple R-squared:  0.403,	Adjusted R-squared:  0.3593
 F-statistic: 9.226 on 3 and 41 DF,  p-value: 8.715e-05
 ```
+The model with Education removed generated an adjusted R-squared of 0.3593, a significant drop from the previous one.
+Many of the remaining variables also became insignificant.
+So it's best to keep Education in the model.

 ### Testing for equal variance of errors with model from stepwise regression